Vladyslav48/Stress-Monitor/README.md

+# Stress Monitor App

+## Description

+An application that allows estimating users' stress measure based on the questionary poll and tracking the result via chart.

+## Technologies

+React, React Hooks, Bootstrap, JavaScript, HTML, CSS, Firebase(Backend: Authentification, Firestore Database).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the necessary dependencies based on the package.json file.

 ### `npm start`